wquc/configs/README.md

 - `bak`  : make backup for a file
 - `bakk` : make backup for a file with date (add %H%M for hours and minutes)
 - `fetch`: fetch a PDB file from RCSB site based on its PDB code
-- `extract` : extract commonly used compressed files
+- `x`    : extract commonly used compressed files

 #### VIM configuration
 Besides the syntax highlighting for commonly used programming language.
 The following hotkeys are enabled: